jjbailey/sentinal/README.md

     # make systemd

-to install an exmaple as a starting point.
+to install an example as a starting point.

     Edit /etc/systemd/system/sentinal.service as necessary.